JonathanBout/WavyBirds/README.md

 ## How the game works
 - Flappy Bird-ish game.
-- Every bird is a 'live'.
+- Every bird is a 'life'.
 If you hit a bar you lose one bird, but if you hit the ground you lose all.
 - Play!
  <br><br>oh and btw there is one ~bug~ feature that allows you to go on forever :)